d

 Sew in all loose ends.

-The red "row" was added afterwards with a loose crochet: one crochet stich for each knit stich.
+The red "row" was added afterwards with a loose crochet: one crochet stitch for each knit stitch.

 As an obvious alternative, one could knit it in, instead, as the first stocking stitch row.
-One could also cross-stich the row.
-Also, I ended up crochetting earflaps on it, for warmth and to keep it on the head!
+One could also cross-stitch the row.
+Also, I ended up crocheting ear-flaps on it, for warmth and to keep it on the head!